pascaldevink/amsterdamphp.nl/README.md

 *Note*: You need a meetup.com API key (https://secure.meetup.com/meetup_api/key/) and enough permissions to get the attendees of a meetup.
 That requires at least the 'Event organiser' role.

-### Vagrant up and away

-To make contributing easier we have provided a vagrant setup to allow people to run a machine that provides all the tools needed for our tech sandbox.
-To get all of this running follow these steps:

-* Setup VirtualBox
-* Setup Vagrant
-* Setup Ansible (minium required version is 1.4)
-* Execute `vagrant up`
-* [optional] Add `vagrant.amsterdamphp.nl` to your hosts file pointing to `192.168.33.10`

-**note:** This box has a always running process that will constantly compile the less files into CSS while you work, you do not need to run it yourself.

 ### How to contribute?

 1. **look at the issues**, they are our guide, find something you are comfortable with and claim it